nuclear-multimessenger-astronomy/nmma/doc/joint_inference.md

 **Prior**

 Moreover, a prior on all observed messengers is required and needs to be tailored to the models used in the inference.
 Here, we use the GRB afterglow light curve model `TrPi2018` from afterglowpy and the kilonova model `Bu2019lm`.
-For the gravitational-wave signal, we assume the model `IMRPhenomPv2_NRTidalv2` for a precessing neutron star binary. a A prior for the joint inference can be found [here](https://github.com/nuclear-multimessenger-astronomy/nmma/tree/main/example_files/prior), called `GW170817_AT2017gfo_GRB170817A.prior`.
+For the gravitational-wave signal, we assume the model `IMRPhenomPv2_NRTidalv2` for a precessing neutron star binary.
+A prior for the joint inference can be found [here](https://github.com/nuclear-multimessenger-astronomy/nmma/tree/main/example_files/prior), called `GW170817_AT2017gfo_GRB170817A.prior`.

 **Electroamagnetic data and models**